corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 ## Related DB Tables

-> **Do _NOT_ edit or change the contents of the LedgerSync database table(s).**
+Do not edit or change the contents of the LedgerSync database table(s).

-> **The information provided in this section is meant only to provide insight into the purpose of the database tables' existence.
-It is implementation-specific, and is subject to change without notice.**
+The information provided in this section is meant only to provide insight into the purpose of the database tables' existence.
+It is implementation-specific, and is subject to change without notice.

 ### Reconciliation Status Table

 Some information regarding the state of reconciliations can be found in a node's `CR_RECONCILIATION_STATUS` table (_only_ present if the **LedgerSync** CorDapp is installed).
-It is _not_ reliable as a log of reconciliations, nor is it reliable for providing all state information.
+It is not reliable as a log of reconciliations, nor is it reliable for providing all state information.

-> The status of a reconciliation is _only_ stored/updated in this table when a reconciliation is actually executed by the scheduler (becomes `IN_PROGRESS`), or stops/fails thereafter.
-Reconciliations that are yet to enter the execution pool will not appear in this table, and so the data in this table should not be used for real-time status monitoring. **Please use the provided API (see [Flows](#Flows) or [JMX](#JMX%20Metrics)) to get reliable status information on reconciliaitons.**
+The status of a reconciliation is only stored/updated in this table when a reconciliation is actually executed by the scheduler (becomes `IN_PROGRESS`), or stops/fails thereafter.
+Reconciliations that are yet to enter the execution pool will not appear in this table, and so the data in this table should not be used for real-time status monitoring. **Please use the provided API (see [Flows](#Flows) or [JMX](#JMX%20Metrics)) to get reliable status information on reconciliations.**

 ### Table Structure